 (5) The Medical Practice Act provides for the licensure and regulation of physicians and surgeons by the Medical Board of California.
-Under existing law, the board issues a physician and surgeon's certificate to a licensed physician and surgeon.
+Under existing law, the board issues a physician and surgeon's certificate to a licensed physician and surgeon, and authorizes the board to deny a certificate to an applicant guilty of unprofessional conduct or of any cause that would subject a licensee to revocation or suspension of his or her license. surgeon.
 The act prohibits a person who fails to renew his or her license within 5 years after its expiration from renewing it, and prohibits the license from being reissued, reinstated, or restored thereafter, although the act authorizes a person to apply for and obtain a new license under specified circumstances.

-This bill would recast that provision to prohibit renewal by a person who voluntarily cancels his or her license or who fails to renew it as described, and would authorize that person to apply for and obtain a license under those specified circumstances, without regard to reissuance, reinstatement, or restoration.
+This bill would additionally authorize the board to deny a postgraduate training authorization letter to an applicant guilty of unprofessional conduct or of any cause that would subject a licensee to revocation or suspension of his or her license.
+The bill would recast that renewal provision to prohibit renewal by a person who voluntarily cancels his or her license or who fails to renew it as described, and would authorize that person to apply for and obtain a license under those specified circumstances, without regard to reissuance, reinstatement, or restoration.